On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Implications

 \paragraph*{Calibrate budget length per case study} Our results show that longer time budgets do not guarantee better performance across all cases.
 While \pesa benefits from longer runs, the same cannot be said for other algorithms or case studies.
 For instance, improvements plateaued for \ttbs, and in some settings, longer budgets did not significantly affect convergence or quality.
 This suggests that practitioners should not blindly increase computation time expecting better results.
 Instead, they should analyze budget sensitivity for their specific context and algorithm, conducting small-scale validations before committing to large runs.

-\paragraph*{Watch for convergence issues through tree density} The refactoring trees generated during optimization runs were noticeably denser under budgeted configurations than in baseline settings.
+\paragraph*{Watch for convergence issues through tree density or refactoring action profiles} The refactoring trees generated during optimization runs were noticeably denser under budgeted configurations than in baseline settings.
 This density often reflects a lack of convergence, as many actions are being proposed, but the algorithm is not settling on optimal trade-offs.
 Monitoring tree density thus provides a lightweight heuristic to detect inefficiencies in the search process.
 If the trees remain dense over time without significant quality improvement, it may be a sign that the parameters of the algorithms need some adjustments.
+A similar heuristic can be followed with respect to the frequency of refactoring actions per sequence position.

-\paragraph*{Leverage budgeted configurations for action diversity} Budgeted configurations were shown to reduce over-reliance on certain refactoring actions, such as \texttt{MO2N}, which dominated in baseline scenarios, and promote more balanced use of alternatives like \texttt{Clon}.
+\paragraph*{Leverage budgeted configurations for action diversity} Budgeted configurations were shown to reduce over-reliance on certain refactoring actions, such as \texttt{MO2N}, which dominated in baseline scenarios, and promote a more balanced use of alternatives like \texttt{Clon}.
 This shift leads to structurally different solution candidates and broadens the design space, which can be beneficial for exploration of unforeseen alternatives.
 In practice, using budgeted settings may allow architects to discover novel or unexpected improvements, rather than reinforcing familiar patterns.
 This can be particularly useful when the goal is to explore creative refactoring strategies or to generate a portfolio of diverse architectural options.

 \paragraph*{Select algorithm based on the most relevant QI} No single algorithm outperformed the others across all quality indicators.
 While \pesa generally led in Hypervolume, SPREAD, and \igdp, other algorithms occasionally excelled in specific contexts or metrics.
 This reinforces the idea that algorithm selection should be driven by the specific priorities of the task at hand.
 For instance, if maximizing solution diversity is crucial, then SPREAD results may guide the decision.
 If the goal is to minimize deviation from a reference set, then \igdp might be more relevant.